Some elected officials refuse cop PAC money

 For some elected officials, redistributing donation funds doesn’t seem like a viable response to the protests.

-“I’ve proven in the past that money can not influence my vote or my work.
+“I’ve proven in the past that money cannot influence my vote or my work.
 I’m not influenced by money so I don’t see myself returning funds,” state Sen. Joe Addabbo Jr. (D-Howard Beach) told the Chronicle Monday.
-Accoridng to Narraph’s research, Addabbo accepted $7,200 from police PACs.
+According to Fernando’s research, Addabbo accepted $7,200 from police PACs.
 “I think PBA represents the officers as well so I don’t view [funding] as bad.”

 Addabbo said that he’s been making donations to frontline and essential organizations during the pandemic, which remains his top priority.
 He said that he does support the protests in their messaging, but believes the violence is getting out of hand.